loyada/typedpy/docs/serialization.rst

         assert result==source

-Though the above example does not show it, the deserializer supports the following:
+Though the above example does not show it, the deserializer also supports the following:

 * A field that can be anything, using the Field type :class:`Anything`